 I Had A “No, Not Ever” Today

 This morning, I had a message from a girl who is becoming a friend of mine.
 She had been thinking about joining doTERRA for the business opportunity in addition to our products.
 I opened her email right away because I was really excited.
 I thought “This is it!
 This is number four towards the Rose oil promotion!”
 I’ve been working so hard for that Rose oil, and it’s a limited time.
 Except, when I opened her email and read it, the answer was “No.” Not only “No, not right now.”
-But she said, “No, I”m joining a competing company.”
+But she said, “No, I”m joining a competing company and won’t be buying your product.”

 I Had A Normal Emotional Response